rickoff/Tes3mp-0.8.x/README.md

 - PreventDamage : Enter /pvp to enable or disable damage prevention from other players

-- CreateCustomRecord : Modify items Morrowind, Bloodmoon, Tribunal at your convenience(Weapons, Armors)
+- CreateCustomRecord : Modify items Morrowind, Bloodmoon, Tribunal at your convenience(Weapons, Armors, Spells)